blakegillon/100-days-of-code/r1-log.md

 Messed around with omdb API, search form view and a results view

 ### R1D79 23 Oct, Monday 2017
 Started working on the YelpCamp project.
-Set up and worked with MongoDB for that first time
+Set up and worked with MongoDB/Mongoose for that first time